catatsuy/kekkai/README.md

   --output manifest.json
 ```

-#### Using S3 Storage (Single File)
+#### Using S3 Storage

-For organizations that deploy frequently, Kekkai now uses a single-file storage approach.
-Each deployment overwrites the same `manifest.json` file, relying on S3's built-in versioning for history.
+Kekkai stores manifests in S3 for secure, centralized management.
+Each deployment updates the same `manifest.json` file, with S3's built-in versioning maintaining the history.

 ```bash
 # For production deployment (must explicitly specify --base-path)